🎉 10% Off - Today Only

 A Virtue Highlighted by Graham

-Graham underscores patience as a critical virtue for value investors.
-By adopting a long-term perspective and resisting the urge to react impulsively to short-term market volatility, investors harness the true power of compounding returns.
+Graham underscores patience not only as a critical virtue but also essential for value investors.
+By adopting a long-term perspective and resisting the urge to react impulsively to short-term market volatility, moreover, investors can harness the true power of compounding returns.
+As a result, this approach cultivates a disciplined investment strategy.

 Insights from One Up on Wall Street